The King: Eternal Monarch was a feast for the eyes. I mean, every Korean drama is! But this one took us to some very iconic spots in South Korea.

 So ito pilit na pilit na po tayo.
 But I believe that rescue scene happened a few meters lang to the left of this frame hahahaha!
 Basta sure ako nadaanan ko ‘yun habang namamasyal dito!

 But seriously, y’all should visit Busan at least once in your lifetime.
 It’s a more laidback version of Seoul and with people who enjoy a slower pace.
 I still prefer the Busan I visited in 2016, back when there were still very few tourists.
 But the new, more touristy Busan isn’t all that bad – if you know where to go!

 How to go:

 Take the Busan Metro to Centum City (BEXCO) Station (Exit 6/12).
 Walk straight for about 10 minutes.

 Busan Cinema Center: Lee Lim’s in Corea

 The shot below shows Lee Lim looking at King Lee Gon’s portrait.
 I think this was at the height of his planning for his comeback.
-In front from the portrait is Busan Cinema Center and it’s 160-meter long LED ceiling.
+In front of the portrait are Busan Cinema Center and its 160-meter long LED ceiling.

 I remember getting a glimpse of this in one of the earlier episodes too!

 This is another one of my favorite spots in Busan!
-I was not able to see it from this angle, but we played in the cinema center itself for at least an hour.
+I wasn’t able to see it from this angle, but we played in the cinema center itself for hours.
 I personally enjoyed lying on a bench, just looking up at all those lights and colors!

 Yup!
 This shot basically sums up how I felt every time I saw a familiar place in The King.
 Can’t wait to be able to go back to Korea and hopefully visit Jung Tae-eul’s house!